Deposit Money

 3. Safety: Because they are insured by the FDIC up to $250,000, certificates of deposit are a safe place to put any savings that you might have.

-What are the disadvantages of CDs?
+What are the disadvantages of certificates of deposit?

 The main disadvantages of putting your savings into a certificate of deposit are: